 Q: May I place a direct order?

 A: Yes.
 My ability to meet orders does depend on current workload but I can give you a sense of time frame once contact has been made.
 Please be aware nothing happens quickly when it comes to ceramics made by hand.
-Send an inquiry through the message form and I will email a 'direct order' price list for your consideration.
+Send an inquiry via the custom orders page under SHOP to receive a direct ordering catalogue.

 Q: Do you post internationally?

 Q: How do you calculate postage for Australian deliveries?

 A: For online sales, postage Australia wide is calculated at a flat rate of A$12 for one item plus A$4 per additional item.
 Larger orders placed directly with the studio are sent via courier and charged to the client once the courier's quote has been received.

 Q: Can I collect my purchases from your studio?

 A: Direct orders can be collected by appointment.
 Online sales are not available for collection from the studio.